Trillium Power Wind 1

-Trillium Power Wind 1 (TPW1) is a proposed 450 to 500 megawatt (MW) far-offshore wind farm in the Canadian waters of northeastern Lake Ontario at least 17 to 28 km from the nearest mainland.
-This renewable energy project is being developed by Trillium Power Wind Corporation, a privately held, Canadian-owned company headquartered in Toronto, Ontario.
-The project was placed in moratorium by the Ontario government on February 11, 2011 at exactly the same hour that Trillium Power was completing a $26 Million financing.
-A larger follow on equity investment of $400 Million was in discussion with two large global pension funds at the time.
-Had it not been placed in abeyance, TPW1 would have been the first offshore wind farm built in the Great Lakes.
-Recently, on January 19, 2023, the Ontario Court of Appeal heard an appeal by Trillium Power, focusing on evidence provided by Trillium Power of spoliation (destruction of evidence) in an ongoing litigation by the Ontario Government.
+Trillium Power Wind 1 (TPW1) is a proposed 350 to 400 megawatt (MW) far-offshore wind farm in the Canadian waters of northeastern Lake Ontario at least 17 to 28 km from the nearest mainland.
+This renewable energy project is under development by Trillium Power Wind Corporation, a privately held, Canadian-owned company headquartered in Toronto, Ontario.
+The project was suspended by the Ontario government on February 11, 2011.
+This timing coincided with Trillium Power's scheduled closing of $26 million in financing for the project, prompting the company to file a lawsuit against the province.
+Given its level of development at the time of suspension, TPW1 would have been the first offshore wind farm built in the Great Lakes.

 Project description

 The TPW1 far-offshore wind site is acknowledged as the premier site in North America and especially The Great Lakes.
 The TPW1 site will be located in northeastern Lake Ontario, approximately 38 km southwest of Kingston, Ontario on the shoals southwest of Main Duck Island.
-The project will consist of approximately 80 x 6.0MW turbines and two offshore substations linked to the Lennox Transmission Station by way of an underwater cable.
-The total project cost is estimated at $1.5 billion of private capital with no cost to taxpayers for the proposed construction.
+The project will consist of approximately 60 x 6.0MW turbines and linked via offshore substation to the Lennox Transmission Station by way of an underwater cable.
+The total project cost is estimated at $2 billion of private capital with no cost to taxpayers for the proposed construction.

-The wind farm will produce between 450 and 500 megawatts (MW) of electricity with a net capacity factor of 43% (due to the quality of its power density), which is equivalent to the amount of power consumed by a minimum of 130,000 typical Ontario households.
+TPW1 will produce between 350 and 400 megawatts (MW) of electricity with a net capacity factor of >45% (due to the quality of its power density), or up to 1.5 TWhs of energy per year which is equivalent to the amount of power consumed by a minimum of 150,000 typical Ontario households.
 TPW1 will offset at least 1.5 million tonnes of emissions from coal-fired generation and 931,745 tonnes of emissions from natural gas generation every year.